FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 ## Conclusions

 > Relying on CERN Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  using any of the submission mechanisms (either web component or API) is one the simplest yet highly effective ways to deliver **dataset findability** for assets generated by publicly funded resources.
 > The integration with ORCID(URL_TO_INSERT_RECORD https://cid.curie.fr)(URL_TO_INSERT_RECORD http://orcid.org/)<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> makes it very easy to obtain an account on CERN's service.
-> The integration with Datacite<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> means that submitters can reserve and obtain Digital Object Identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)(URL_TO_INSERT_RECORD https://www.doi.org)s (DOI(URL_TO_INSERT_RECORD https://www.doi.org)) very simply.
+> The integration with Datacite<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> means that submitters can reserve and obtain Digital Object Identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) (URL_TO_INSERT_RECORD https://www.doi.org)s (DOI(URL_TO_INSERT_RECORD https://www.doi.org)) very simply.
 These can then be cited and used as references to the datasets.
-> The integration with Crossref(URL_TO_INSERT_RECORD https://www.crossref.org/)(URL_TO_INSERT_RECORD https://www.crossref.org/)<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> means that funding informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion case be easily looked up, thus reducing data entry burden in most conditions but especially for EU funded project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s such as IMI.
+> The integration with Crossref(URL_TO_INSERT_RECORD https://www.crossref.org/)(URL_TO_INSERT_RECORD https://www.crossref.org/)<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> means that funding informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion case be easily looked up, thus reducing data entry burden in most conditions but especially for EU funded project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s such as IMI.
-> Licensing informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion can also be easily supplied.
+> Licensing informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion can also be easily supplied.
 > Data access and embargo dates can be reserved.
 > Findability via search(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) engines is enhanced as Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) supports content negotiation, serving [schema.org(URL_TO_INSERT_RECORD http://schema.org/)](https://schema.org(URL_TO_INSERT_RECORD http://schema.org/)) based JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259)-LD(URL_TO_INSERT_RECORD https://json-ld.org/spec/latest/json-ld/) documents.
 > Users should however be reminded of the following limitations of the service:
     > - Absence of constraints on the nature of the datafiles being uploaded.
     > - No domain specific awareness and domain specific metadata.
-    > - Absence of connection with specialized repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository).
+    > - Absence of connection with specialized repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) .
     > - Size limitation for a given datasets.